 How You Are Assessed

-The main assessment method is assignments where students are expected to think critically while investigating issues in depth, based on independent reading and research.
+The main assessment method is assignments where students are expected to think critically while investigating issues in-depth, based on independent reading and research.
 Assignments also develop written argumentation and communication skills that are important for many careers.

 Presentations aim to develop students' ability to make persuasive oral arguments and meet the needs of employers who often look for graduates with confident spoken communication skills.
 Other assessment methods include exams and poster presentations.

 In addition to formal assessments, students have a chance to submit formative assessments that assist them in producing the final assessments.
 Some assessments involve group work that enables students to enhance their team working skills.
 All final projects - dissertation, consultancy project, start-up venture - involve a substantial piece of written work and research.

 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.